zearp/Nucintosh/README.md

 3rd party cards will need these kexts: [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) + [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM), read the instructions on the repo's and you'll be up and running in no time.
 I've tested the very affordable DW1820A in many machines including the NUC and it works great.
 For some cards you may need to create an entry under devices in the config that disables ASPM, this only needed if you have issues with sleep.

 1st party is my preffered option.
 Grab an Apple 6+12 pin to m.2 M-key [converter card](https://dortania.github.io/Wireless-Buyers-Guide/Airport.html) and go native with something like the BCM94360CS2.
 Please note the number of antenna connectors.
 Some have more than 2, so you'll have to add some antenna's and maybe even mod your case.
+Though there is some room under the plastic lid and a hole to get them there, it can fit internal antennas like [this](https://ae01.alicdn.com/kf/HTB1AAiAKVXXXXc4aXXXq6xXFXXX4/2pcs-Internal-Antennas-40cm-15-7-inches-IPEX-MHF4-2-4-5G-wifi-antennas-for-BCM94352Z.jpg).
+The lid can be removed with some strategic force.
+I would use those and leave the standard antenna's connected to the Intel module.
+They're very cheap and the antenna connectors of the Intel module are very fragile.

 One big plus of going native is that you gain HID-proxy.
 This means that when there is no OS running the Airport card will proxy any paired HID bluetooth devices to the machine as usb devices.
 This means you can enter the BIOS or boot menu using the bluetooth keyboard and mouse.
 This is not a feature you will find on many other cards, including the the one Intel put in here.
 Even expensive bluetooth cards often can not do this.
 But Apple has added it even in the cheap BCM943224PCIEBT2 Airport card.
 I've personally tested that card and it still works fine in Catalina and Big Sur by setting ```Kernel -> Patch -> 0``` to true.
 Big Sur will also need [a patched](https://github.com/barrykn/big-sur-micropatcher/tree/main/payloads/kexts) IO80211.kext.